Exclusive: Rupert Murdoch twice discussed CNN with AT&T CEO - sources

 It would not be the first time Murdoch has attempted to take control of CNN.

-Twenty-First Century Fox made an $80 billion offer for Time Warner in 2014 but abandoned the plan in the face of Time Warner’s resistance.
+His Twenty-First Century Fox made an $80 billion offer for Time Warner in 2014 but abandoned the plan in the face of Time Warner’s resistance.
 At that time, Fox had planned to divest CNN - which competes with Fox News - in order to avoid antitrust issues.

 There is no law against a company owning two cable networks, but there is a Federal Communications Commission prohibition on owning two broadcast networks.
-A Fox deal with CNN could face antitrust concerns because of the market share that a combined company would have among cable news viewers.
+A Fox deal with CNN could also raise antitrust concerns because of the market share that a combined company would have among cable news viewers.

-“I have been called and asked if I would sell CNN by numerous people,” Stephenson told the New York Times DealBook conference on Thursday, but that selling CNN made no sense.
+“I have been called and asked if I would sell CNN by numerous people,” Stephenson told the New York Times DealBook conference on Thursday.
+But he added: “Selling CNN makes no sense.”

+Fox has held talks in the last few weeks to sell most of its film and television assets to Walt Disney Co (DIS.N), CNBC reported this week, which would leave the company with its Fox News, sports programming and broadcasting stations..

+Twenty-First Century Fox would sell its stake in European satellite broadcaster Sky Plc (SKYB.L) in a deal with Disney, according to CNBC’s report.
+Fox is trying to buy the 61 percent of Sky it does not already own but the bid is strongly opposed by some lawmakers and has been subject to lengthy regulatory scrutiny.

 Reporting by Jessica Toonkel in New York; Additional reporting by David Shepardson in Washington; Editing by Bill Rigby